Germany–Palestine relations: After German reunification

 After the Oslo Peace Agreement of 1993 and the creation of the Palestinian Authority, relations with reunified Germany were put on a new footing.
 Several German foundations became active in Palestine and partnership agreements were signed between German and Palestinian cities.
 In 2001, German Foreign Minister Joschka Fischer mediated between Yasser Arafat and Israeli Prime Minister Ariel Sharon.
 Germany repeatedly spoke out in favor of reducing tensions in the conflict between Palestine and Israel and committed itself to a two-state solution.
 However, Germany refused to recognize the State of Palestine, which is recognized by more than two-thirds of UN member states.
 In the past, however, Germany's perceived closeness to Israeli positions often led to frustrations on the part of the Palestinians.

-2023 Palestinian attack on German nationals

-Two German tourists were attacked by an angry mob of Palestinians after they entered Nablus in an Israeli ride-share vehicle.
-The German nationals were violently attacked by Palestinians, as showed in footage obtained by Palestinian media outlets.
-In videos from Nablus, a group of Palestinians could be seen surrounding the tourists rented car, which has Israeli number plates, a sticker of the Israeli flag and the Tel Aviv municipality's logo, which has a deal with the ride-sharing company, Shlomo Sixt.
-Palestinians were seen hurling stones at the car, attempting to open the doors and attacking the German tourists in an attempted lynching.
-The German nationals eventually managed to escape the attack on foot.
-According to Channel 12 news, they were aided in their escape from the Palestinian attackers by an Israeli citizen who happened to be in the area.
-“We just wanted to drink coffee,” the tourists were quoted as saying.
-A military source said IDF medics treated the German nationals once they were outside of Nablus and left the area controlled by the Palestinian Authority.
-The pair suffered minor "superficial injuries."
+Since the 2010s, Germany has followed a pro-Israel and anti-Palestinian foreign policy.

+In 2023, it was reported that Germany was "cracking down" on Palestinian solidarity, which has escalated since the start of the Gaza war.
+On 6 November 2024, the German parliament passed a piece of legislation titled "Never Again is Now: Protecting, Preserving and Strengthening Jewish Life in Germany," which was criticized by legal experts, civil society groups and prominent Jewish intellectuals.
+Amnesty International Germany said that the bill "not only fails to achieve this goal [of protecting Jewish people], but also raises fears of serious violations of fundamental human rights and legal uncertainty."

+In December 2024, an open letter was signed by 4,600 people, demanding that Germany "effectively and immediately stop its complicity in the atrocity crimes committed by Israel in Palestine".
+The letter was delivered to German Chancellor Olaf Scholz, Vice-Chancellor Robert Habeck, and Foreign Minister Annalena Baerbock.

+In April 2025, it was announced that the state of Berlin's immigration authorities were attempting to deport four foreign residents on allegations related to their participation in pro-Palestine protests, in particular an attempted violent occupation at the Free University of Berlin.
+Two of the deportations were stopped in court for the time being.